xen-project/xen/docs/misc/xen-command-line.markdown

 `warm` instructs Xen to not set the cold reboot flag.

 `cold` instructs Xen to set the cold reboot flag.

-`bios` instructs Xen to reboot the host by jumping to BIOS.
-This is only available on 32-bit x86 platforms.

 `triple` instructs Xen to reboot the host by causing a triple fault.